 For all custom fields, Workshop Butler records only the provided values.
 For example, you added a new field Years of Experience.
 During the registration, attendee Anna Smith set it to 5.
 Later you changed it to Experience Level.
 Now in your cabinet, you see Experience Level: 5 at the profile of Anna Smith.

 The behaviour is different for consents.
 The platform records both the value (yes or no) and the content of a consent at the time of the registration.
 If you change it later, it will be valid only for new attendees.

 The content of a consent is provided via API and can be rendered on the registration page of your website.
 Obviously, we cannot control how you render it.
 It is up to you to make sure that a consent you show on your website is equal to the one you added to Workshop Butler.
-Our website plugins support the consents natively for all parties: trainers, training companies, and knowledge brands.
+Our website plugins support the consents natively for all parties: trainers, training companies, and certification brands.

 In addition to the content of a consent, the platform also records the name of the person who provided the consent and the exact date/time.
 When attendees register themselves, their names are recorded.
 When you add attendees manually or import them, then it’s your name recorded.

 Using the consent